 Once you have a good understanding of your financial needs, you can start exploring the different financing options available to your small business.

-The Main Types of Small Business Financing
+Types of Small Business Financing

 As we mentioned earlier, there are two main types of small business financing: equity financing and debt financing.
 Let’s take a closer look at each one.